fscorrupt/Posterizarr/tests/README.md

 # Posterizarr Tests

-This directory contains tests for the Posterizarr project, with a focus on testing the Start.ps1 script.
+This directory contains tests for the Posterizarr project, with a focus on testing the Start.ps1 script and the trigger.py script used for Tautulli integration.

 ## Test Structure

 The tests are organized into the following directories:

+- `docker/`: tests to validate the docker container
 - `unit/`: Unit tests for individual functions in Start.ps1
 - `functional/`: Functional tests for different execution modes
 - `integration/`: Integration tests that verify interactions with other components